-Human trials with approved drugs that show potential for targeting the aging process
+Human trials with approved drugs that show potential for targeting an aging process

-The small-scale trials of senolytic therapies aim to remove toxic senescent cells from the body as they have already proven to do so in mice in a bid to address age-related diseases.
-The removal of senescent cells has been a hot topic the last year or so with various groups entering human clinical trials.
+The small-scale trials of senolytic therapies aim to remove toxic senescent cells from the body, as they have already proven to do so in mice in a bid to address age-related diseases.
+The removal of senescent cells has been a hot topic in the last year or so, with various groups entering human clinical trials.

-However, the arrival of these new drugs could be some years away as the clinical trial process is a long one, Betterhumans is looking for solutions people can use now while they wait for better things to arrive, this is why they are proposing to test drugs that are already approved.
+However, the arrival of these new drugs could be some years away, as the clinical trial process is a long one; Betterhumans is looking for solutions people can use now while they wait for better things to arrive, so it is proposing to test drugs that are already approved.

 We intend to pursue many small-scale human pilot studies to test the safety and efficacy of various FDA-approved drugs and therapies thought to have anti-aging effects.
 We will publish all results so that other researchers, physicians, and patients can have information which may aid their efforts.

-The question they seek to answer in this Phase 0 pilot study is whether the senolytic compounds dasatinib and quercetin will significantly eliminate senescent cells contained in the muscle and fat tissue of elderly individuals who have metabolic syndrome and/or osteoarthritis, and will reduce levels of systemic inflammation, insulin resistance, improve their immunological responses, and in those having osteoarthritis, reverse the progression of this disease.
+One question they seek to answer in this Phase 0 pilot study is whether the senolytic compounds dasatinib and quercetin will significantly eliminate senescent cells contained in the muscle and fat tissue of elderly individuals who have metabolic syndrome and/or osteoarthritis, and the study will test if they will reduce levels of systemic inflammation and insulin resistance, improve the patients’ immunological responses, and reverse the progression of osteoarthritis.

 There is already a wealth of animal data for senolytics, and groups like Betterhumans are keen to make use of existing drugs to potentially address aging processes.
 This lets people benefit from them in the immediate future while more refined therapies are developed.